 As the weather warms, spring fever leads many of us outside and to hatching plans for some getaways.
 Whether an impromptu weekend getaway or looking ahead to what’s happening later this season, there’s no shortage of fun activities in the regions near the Parkway in spring.

 Take a look at our Maps to navigate around any lingering weather-related closures on the roadway itself.
-You’ll find the Realtime Road Closure Map shows any closed sections, while the Interactive Map includes all Access Points onto and off the Parkway to create your own detour according to what you want to see and do and how you want to get there.
+You’ll find the Road Closure Details listing the status of each section of the Parkway, while the Interactive Map includes all Access Points onto and off the Parkway to create your own detour according to what you want to see and do and how you want to get there.

 Read on for our breakdown of what’s going on this season in each region of the Blue Ridge Parkway.

 Shenandoah County, VA

 Shenandoah County has been experiencing an Arts Renaissance in recent years and visitors can check out Galleries, Artisan Studios, a Film Festival, a Museum of Contemporary Art, and two Community Theatres throughout the year as well as a Mural project that encompasses the sides of many of the buildings in one historic town (Strasburg) which adds character, color and vibrancy to the town.

 Every Spring at the end of April, Artisans, Shops, Garden Centers, and Wineries open up for a county-wide open house called the Shenandoah County Art Tour to showcase all that is beautiful, creative and abundant in Shenandoah County.

 Massanutten Resort – McGayesville, VA